-In the Password Protection mode, the PPB Lock bit is cleared to "0" during power up or a Hardware Reset during power up or a Hardware Reset during power up or a Hardware Reset.
+In the Password Protection mode, the PPB Lock bit is cleared to "0" during power up or a Hardware Reset during power up or a Hardware Reset.
 The PPB Lock bit can only be set to "1" by the Password Unlock command.